-If you have set the power-on password (page 97), you can substitute fingerprint authentication for password entry when starting your computer.
+If you have set the power-on password (page 110) and/or the hard disk password (page 115), you can substitute fingerprint authentication for password entry when starting your computer.

 Using the Password Bank

 Once you have registered your user information (user accounts, passwords, etc.) for web sites in the Password Bank, you can substitute fingerprint authentication for entering information required to access the password-protected web sites.